 The MOST important strategy for keeping kids busy at the airport is NOT to break out any of your airplane strategies now.
-Flying with a two year old and taking a young baby on a plane requires patience, caffeine, and endless energy, so I try make the airport time as low-key and low maintenance as possible.
+Flying with a two-year-old and taking a young baby on a plane requires patience, caffeine, and endless energy, so I try to make the airport time as low-key and low maintenance as possible.

 PS – In case you are wondering, my strategies for taking toddlers on the plane are VERY simple.

 - Unlimited naps.